apresdev/apres-terraform/modules/aws/ecr_private_repo/README.md

 ## Overview

-Creates an ECR Private Repository, and IAM artifacts for the GitHub Repo to use to push/pull images.
+Creates an ECR Private Repository, and IAM artifacts for the GitHub Repository to use to push/pull images.
 The role created has the pattern `GitHubActionsECRServiceRole${name}`, and is provided at an output.
 For example if the repo name provided is `acme` then the role name becomes `GitHubActionsECRServiceRoleAcme` with the capital A.

+## Example
-For example, let's create an image called `acme` and grant the `apresdev/acme` repo permission to push to it.
+We create an image called `acme` and grant the `apresdev/acme` repo permission to push to it.
 In the deploy tf (hint: [./aws-core/artifacts/us-east-2/variables.tf](./aws-core/artifacts/us-east-2/variables)) set the variable:
 ```hcl
 variable "managed_repos" {